 2) Poster session 2: "Distributional Aspects of Time to Death in Human Populations".
 This is a newish idea (for me anyway) that Vladimir Canudas Romo and Adam Lenart are helping me work on and think through clearly (although both may need to ghost-out of the program, due to excessive productivity!).

 3) Poster session 4: "Time-to-Death Patterns in Markers of Age and Dependency".
-I presented in December in Vienna, and am in the middle of writing up a proper paper.
-There is a lot to be said!
-Paul Chung (Pil H Chung), Jeroen Spijker (he's going back to the CED soon!) and John MacInnes are also working on this with me.
-(I'll have to remove my name from the program due to the PAA quota rule, ouchy.)
+Link to paper under revision.
+Paul Chung (Pil H Chung), Jeroen Spijker (he's back at the CED now) and John MacInnes are also working on this with me.
+(I had to remove my name from the program due to the PAA quota rule, ouchy.)

 4) Session 234 on the formal demography of mortality, presenting the paper "Life Lost, Lifesaving, and Causes of Death."
 Aida Sole i Auro is also working on this with me, and helping me think it through clearly.